ncphillips/truecoders.io/_coders/candace-welch.markdown

     * Ensured accurate records of inbound shipments.
     * Maintained business to business relationships with local restaurants in order to promote Costco community involvement.
 - company: RSVP Magazine
-  job_title: Graphic Design Intern
+  position: Graphic Design Intern
   start_date: 2016-05-01 00:00:00 -05:00
   end_date: 2016-09-01 00:00:00 -05:00
   body: 'Several ads were completed for the July/August 2016 edition of RSVP.
 In addition
     to designing two event flyers: the “RSViP Riverboat Cruise” and the Release Party for the July/August Edition.'
 - company: Gumptionneers
-  job_title: Graphic Design Intern
+  position: Graphic Design Intern
   start_date: 2016-06-01 00:00:00 -05:00
   end_date: 2016-07-01 00:00:00 -05:00
   body: A summer program of 3 students, which was started in 2015 and last 6 to 8